toml-lang/toml/README.md

 A fractional part is a decimal point followed by one or more digits.

-An exponent part is an E (upper or lower case) followed by an integer part (which follows the same rules as integer values).
+An exponent part is an E (upper or lower case) followed by an integer part (which follows the same rules as decimal integer values).

 Similar to integers, you may use underscores to enhance readability.
 Each underscore must be surrounded by at least one digit.